 Another photo from the latest expedition displays an assortment of "balls" in a pit.

-Ball Bullets in pit - University of
+Ball Bullets in pit - University of Chicago

 We note the similarity between this collection of debris, and the photo below, which are reported by others to be from an Chicxulub impact crater ejecta deposit.
 Please reference the Albion Quarry discussion we offer in the geological enigma sections.